 Acrobatics is a time-honored art form in China.
 With a long and rich history, acrobatics is one of the most popular art forms among the Chinese people.
-Some historical records provide evidence for the development of this art form as far back as the Xia Dynasty (4,000 years ago), though is more likely that acrobatics were not developed until approximately 2,500 years ago when its impressive physical feats caught the attention of the country's powerful emperors.
+Some historical records provide evidence for the development of this art form as far back as the Xia Dynasty (4,000 years ago.)
+However, it is more likely that acrobatics developed approximately 2,500 years ago when the art form's impressive physical feats caught the attention of the country's powerful emperors.